-The founder and editor of the website, Julian Assange, was arrested in absentia last week in Sweden on charges of rape, but the warrant was revoked less than a day later by Chief Prosecutor Eva Finne.
+Founder and editor of the website, Julian Assange, was arrested in absentia last week in Sweden on charges of rape.
+The warrant was revoked less than a day later by Chief Prosecutor Eva Finne.

 Assange told the Arabic-language television network Al-Jazeera on Sunday the accusations are "clearly a smear campaign."